Our Reason for Being (1998-2021)

 In January of 2021 Will Thalheimer closed his consulting practices here (at Work-Learning Research) and moved to TiER1 Performance as a Principal, providing consulting, speaking, workshops and other services.
 You can hire Will and his colleagues through TiER1.
 Use the contact page here to reach out.

-Still, Will is maintaining this website for public use.
+Still, Will is maintaining this website for public use, and Work-Learning Research is still functioning as Will’s publishing house.

 Work-Learning Research Mission